Breast Implant Removal Granite Bay

-Dr. Clark works with women all over the country to provide beautiful outcomes that help her patients feel confident in their appearance and comfortable in their day to day lives.
+Our surgeons work with women all over the country to provide beautiful outcomes that help their patients feel confident in their appearance and comfortable in their day to day lives.
 This includes a growing number of women who are no longer satisfied with their breast implants or who have health concerns and want to have their implants removed.

-Not only is Dr. Clark experienced with the latest breast implant removal techniques, she is also known for her kind, empathetic bedside manner.
-Whatever your reasons for wanting your implants removed, she will listen to you and make sure the plan moving forward is safe and will leave you happy.
+Not only are our doctors experienced with the latest breast implant removal techniques, they are also known for their kind, empathetic bedside manner.
+Whatever your reasons for wanting your implants removed, they will listen to you and make sure the plan moving forward is safe and will leave you happy.

 - Why do women choose to have their breast implants removed?

 - How are breast implants removed?